la2050/archive/_projects/2015/c5la-alumni-support-and-college-persistence-program.md

   population to persist and succeed in college.
 project_image: >-
   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F24065%252Fdisplay%252Fclass_of_2016_selfie.jpg=c570x385
-'In one to three sentences, please describe your proposal.': >- C5LA serves kids at high risk for school dropout due to poverty, precarious living circumstances, and prevalence of gangs in their neighborhoods.
-Our 5-year program of leadership camps, college/career prep, and service learning helps students realize their true potential.
-C5LA gets at-risk youth to college; however, many are unable to stay the course.
-Funding from LA2050 will enable C5LA to implement college retention initiatives for this vulnerable population to persist and succeed in college.
 Where will you be working?:
   - County of Los Angeles
 How do you plan to use these resources to make change?: